Robert Eggers

 Robert Houston Eggers (born July 7, 1983) is an American filmmaker.
-He has written and directed the feature films The Witch (2015), The Lighthouse (2019), The Northman (2022), and Nosferatu (2024).
-His films, set prior to the 20th century, blend elements of horror, folklore, and mythology and are noted for their historical authenticity.
+He is best known for writing and directing the films The Witch (2015), The Lighthouse (2019), The Northman (2022), and Nosferatu (2024).
+His films are set before the 20th century and noted for their historical authenticity and blending of gothic horror, folklore, and mythology.

-Originally a theatre director, scenic designer and costume designer, he transitioned to film in the late 2000s.
-Released in 2016 to critical and financial success, The Witch was Eggers' feature film debut as writer and director and kickstarted his career.

 Early life

 Robert Houston Eggers was born in New York City on July 7, 1983.
 He does not know his biological father.
 He and his mother Kelly Houston moved to Laramie, Wyoming, where she met and married Walter Eggers, an English literature professor at the University of Wyoming.
 The couple had twin sons named Max and Sam, who also became filmmakers.
 In 1990, the family relocated to Lee, New Hampshire, after Walter became a provost at the University of New Hampshire.

 Eggers returned to New York to attend the American Musical and Dramatic Academy in 2001.
-He gained an interest in designing, directing, and theatre while there, and would additionally show an interest in filmmaking by directing and designing short films.
+He gained an interest in designing, directing, and theater while there, and would additionally show an interest in filmmaking by directing and designing short films.
 His childhood in New England often inspires his work; while writing his first feature film, he frequently visited the Plimoth Patuxet in Massachusetts.
+He later said that he still has family in Epping, New Hampshire.